 Patricia Kee, Northern Illinois University

 New Call for Proposals!

-Upcoming Issue (Spring 2019): What the Binaries can(not) Hold: Exploring the Possibilities of Intersectional Praxis as Gender Liberation in Higher Education
+Upcoming Issue (Fall 2019): What the Binaries can(not) Hold: Exploring the Possibilities of Intersectional Praxis as Gender Liberation in Higher Education

 Guest Editors: Chase Catalano, Western Illinois University; T. J. Jourian, Oakland University; Rachel Wagner, Clemson University